ripple-unmaintained/validation-tracker/README.md

 override the `onValidation(validation)` method.

-By default a single subclass is implemented in `monitor.js` which writes each validation to a MongoDB document database configured via the above environment variables
+By default a single subclass is implemented in `monitor.js` which writes each validation to an Hbase database configured via the above environment variables